How to apply for Medicine A100

 Age on entry

-Due to the off-campus clinical placements that students will be involved in from an early stage in the course, applicants must be at least 18 by the start of year 1 of the Medicine A100 programme.
+Due to the off-campus clinical placements that students will be involved in from an early stage in the course, applicants must be at least 18 by the start of year 1 of the MBChB programme.
+If you will not be 18 by that date in the year following application, it is recommended that you apply for deferred entry.

 Behaviour / misconduct